330 Louisiana Ave. 1st Floor, Perrysburg, OH 43551 | 419-874-3203

 That said, an experienced personal injury lawyer should have a good idea of what your case is worth once your injuries and the treatment required for your injuries are known.
 At the very least, an attorney should be able to provide a spectrum and explain how various factors such as discovery, liability, and pre-existing medical issues might impact a settlement offer or verdict.
-Do your research and use your best judgment in evaluating a potential lawyer's claims.
+Do your research and use your best judgement in evaluating a potential lawyer's claims.
 Be wary of personal injury lawyers who make estimates that seem completely unrealistic.

-Some people indeed negotiate with insurance companies by themselves – but sadly, these accident victims often end up receiving much less than they deserve.
-There many reasons you should let a lawyer represent you instead of just going it alone.
+Some people indeed negotiate with insurance companies by themselves - but sadly, these accident victims often end up receiving much less than they deserve.
+There are many reasons you should let a lawyer represent you instead of just going it alone.

 An attorney understands the full extent of your rights and thus can comprehensively assess what your claim is truly worth.
-Insurance companies are known to employ delay, deny and defend tactics that weaken an accident victim's claim.
+Insurance companies are known to employ delay, deny, and defend tactics that weaken an accident victim's claim.
 We know how to protect you.

 The fight for your maximum compensation requires a thorough investigation, strategic building of your case, and fearless representation even in the face of large insurers.
-Ruck & Wright Law, Ltd,. does all of these competently, backed by three decades of experience in handling accident insurance claims.
+Ruck & Wright Law, Ltd. does all of these competently, backed by three decades of experience in handling accident insurance claims.

-Like most personal injury law firms, our firm handles personal injury cases on a contingency fee basis.
+Like most personal injury firms, our firm handles personal injury cases on a contingency fee basis.
 This means that we do not bill our clients hourly for the time spent on their cases.
 Instead, we are paid at the end out of the client's proceeds.
 Our typical fee is 1/3 of the total proceeds paid to our client, however this can be different for a more complex case.